Robotaxi: Tesla

 Tesla's CEO Elon Musk has predicted since 2019 that Tesla would have robotaxis on the road within years.
-He was expected to announce the plans for Tesla's robotaxi on 8 August 2024, but the event was moved to 10 October 2024.
-During that event Tesla demonstrated two new vehicles, the two-seater Tesla Cybercab and the 14-seater (plus standing room) Tesla Robovan, which can carry up to 20 passengers.
+He announced the plans for Tesla's robotaxi on 10 October 2024.
+During that event, Tesla demonstrated two new vehicles, the two-seater Tesla Cybercab and the 14-seater (plus standing room) Tesla Robovan, which can carry up to 20 passengers.
 The company also reiterated that all of their other models of cars and pickup trucks would be usable as robotaxis after a software update and regulatory approval, which they expected at the earliest in California and Texas in 2025.

-On 22 June 2025 Tesla launched their commercial taxi service Robotaxi to a small group of invited users in Austin, Texas.
-Except for having Robotaxi written on the front doors the vehicles were claimed by Tesla to be unmodified cars from their factory.
+On 22 June 2025, Tesla launched their commercial taxi service Tesla Robotaxi to a small group of invited users in Austin, Texas.
+Except for having Robotaxi written on the front doors, Tesla said the vehicles were be unmodified cars from their factory.
 Rides were priced at a flat rate of $4.20 within a geofenced area.
 While no one was in the driver's seat, a Tesla employee was still present in the front passenger seat for safety reasons.

+In January 2026, the service began to integrate unsupervised vehicles into its fleet in a limited manner, and stated it planned to expand to seven additional cities in the first half of 2026.
+In April 2026, the service expanded to Dallas and Houston in Texas with unsupervised vehicles.
+In July 2026, the service expanded to Miami, Orlando, and Tampa with unsupervised vehicles outside of Texas for the first time.

+In September 2026, the service began to rollout their purpose built vehicle, the Tesla Cybercab.
+This vehicle features no manual controls and only two seats with the goal of optimizing production and operational costs.
+Cybercab rollout initially began in Austin with plans to expand to additional cities within their network in the near future.